PacktPublishing/Architecting-Serverless-Solutions-for-Enterprise/chapter-5/README.md

 Create the Spanner Instance, Database.
 Note that database name cant exceed 30 characters, so modify your dbname accordingly

+>** WARNING: Cloud Spanner is a costly resource and you billing can overshoot to large amounts quickly!!!
+Make sure to finish this tutorial in one go and delete all resources immediately after.
+DO NOT KEEP SPANNER INSTANCE RUNNING!!
+Instructions for deleting resources is given at the end of the tutorial **

 ```
 DBINSTANCE=${PROJECT_ID}-spanner-in
 DBNAME=${PROJECT_ID}-spdb